Climate-based spinach planting guide for Colorado Springs, Colorado

 Typical days to maturity 40–50

-Gardeners usually sow outdoors around April 5.
+Spinach is usually sown directly outdoors around April 12, with a typical local planting window of April 5 to April 19.
 Most varieties need about 40–50 days to reach maturity.

 Spinach usually performs easily with normal timing in Colorado Springs.
 What matters most is how planting date shapes tenderness, bolt resistance, and the kind of harvest you want.

-Best local strategy: Plant on time and manage for tenderness, bolt resistance, and harvest timing; season length is rarely the limiting factor here.
+Best local strategy: Plant on time, then manage for tenderness, bolt resistance, and the harvest style you want.

 Can Spinach Mature in Colorado Springs?